See the Text: From Tokenization to Visual Reading: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets and Implementation Details.} We validate \our\ with Qwen2.5-VL 3B, Qwen2.5-VL 7B~\citep{bai2025qwen2}, and JanusPro~\citep{chen2025janus}.
-To reduce computational overhead, we employ DeepSpeed with ZeRO stage-2~\citep{rasley2020deepspeed} and float16 precision.
-Full hyperparameter details are provided in Appendix~\ref{seca}.
-We employ OpenHermes 2.5~\citep{OpenHermes2.5} as the instruction-tuning corpus, providing a larger-scale and high-quality collection of diverse instruction–chat samples.
+\textbf{Instruction-tuning Dataset Details.} We employ OpenHermes 2.5~\cite{OpenHermes2.5} as the instruction-tuning corpus by default, providing a larger-scale and high-quality collection of diverse instruction–chat samples.
 Due to resource limitations, we exclude excessively long samples to prevent out-of-memory issues, resulting in a filtered corpus of 658k instances.

-\textbf{Downstream Evaluation.} To comprehensively compare \our\ with the text-tokenization counterpart, we evaluate both on natural language understanding and multilingual translation benchmarks, analyzing cross-lingual transfer, multilingual efficiency, compositionality, and robustness to noise.